DanielJohnston/techtest-euler-22/README.md

 The classes we're looking at include:

 * Name
-* Name_List
+* NameList

+### Public and private methods

+A number of methods have been left open that aren't explicitly required by the spec.
+To test that objects match to requirements, there are methods that return instances out of the class, e.g. `name` and `list`.
+It would be possible to create RSpec matchers that force access to the internals, or to test purely on end results, but this approach was preferable for TDD purposes.

+### Efficiency

-As a side note, each class and instance in Ruby brings an overhead in processing and memory usage.
-I'm using a formal separation for this, but it would potentially be more efficient to solve the problem in a single script with minimal object creation.
-The best approach take would likely depend on longer term goals.
-As is, I've held off from definining a Letter class, as it would make some of the code very slightly more readable, but would add a bit too much complexity to my mind.
+Each class and instance in Ruby brings an overhead in processing and memory usage.
+I'm using a formal separation for this, partly so that I can take a TDD approach to solving the problem.
+It would potentially be more efficient to solve the problem in a single script with minimal object creation.
+The best approach to take would likely depend on longer term goals.
+As is, I've held off from defining a Letter class, as it would make some of the code very slightly more readable, but would add a bit too much complexity to my mind.

+A specific efficiency issue related to structure is that a simple #sort or #sort_by on an array of strings is likely to be more efficient than the separated approach of defining comparison within each name instance.
+That is, sorting names alphabetically within a list is trivial when each element in the list is a string, but when it's a Name object then <=> has to be defined as a custom method in the class.